 A Beginner's Guide to Buying a Tiller

-Planting a new garden or flowerbed requires proper cultivation, and sometimes a hoe, shovel or spade isn't enough to get the job done.
-A tiller, also known as a cultivator, is a landscaping machine that churns soil to prepare it for planting and returns the ground back to a healthy condition.
+To get a gorgeous garden, sometimes you need to start from scratch.
+When doing it by hand with a hoe, shovel or spade isn't enough, it might be time for a tiller.
+Also known as a cultivator, this landscaping machine that churns soil to prepare it for planting and returns the ground back to a healthy condition.
 Let's take a look at the various styles to help you make quick work of tough soil.

-- Ideal for medium-sized jobs - A front-tine tiller is best at reseeding patches of lawn rather than a whole yard.
-This device is also ideal for cultivating existing gardens to prepare them for planting.
+- Ideal for medium-sized jobs - A front-tine tiller is best at preparing smaller gardens for planting or reseeding patches of lawn rather than a whole yard.

 - Works well on soft earth - The front-end design is best for gardens and flower beds that have already been cultivated or for soft ground that will be easy to till.
 You may need to take multiple passes to properly develop the soil.